zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 Some important properties are:

+compatible
-- **compatible**: this says what "kind" of device the node represents.
-Its value is a null-terminated string in the format "vendor,device", like ``"avago,apds9960"``, or a sequence of these, like ``"ti,hdc", "ti,hdc1010"``.
-The build system uses the compatible property to find the right bindings for the node.
+    Says what kind of device the node represents.
+The value is a string in the format "vendor,device", like ``"avago,apds9960"``, or a sequence of these, like ``"ti,hdc", "ti,hdc1010"``.
+The build system uses the compatible property to find the right :ref:`binding <bindings>` for the node.

+label
-- **label**: the device's name according to Zephyr's :ref:`device_drivers`.
+    The device's name according to Zephyr's :ref:`device_drivers`.
 The value can be passed to :c:func:`device_get_binding()` to retrieve the corresponding driver-level :ref:`struct device* <device_struct>`.
+This
-This pointer can then be passed to the correct driver API by application code to interact with the device.
+    pointer can then be passed to the correct driver API by application code to interact with the device.
 For example, calling ``device_get_binding("I2C_0")`` would return a pointer to a device structure which could be passed to :ref:`I2C API <i2c_api>` functions like :c:func:`i2c_transfer()`.
 The generated C header will also contain a macro which expands to this string.

+reg
-- **reg**: information used to address the device.
+    Information used to address the device.
 This could be a memory-mapped I/O address range (as with ``i2c@40003000``\ 's reg property), an I2C bus address (as with ``apds9960@39`` and its devicetree siblings), a SPI chip select line, or some other value depending on the kind of device the node represents.

 This tree has the following DTS.